 Seventy years ago, author Zane Grey dubbed New Zealand an "angler's El Dorado," and the country has been proving him right ever since.
-Clients will find some of the world's best fresh and salt water fishing in locations as breathtakingly beautiful as nature has ever devised in crystal-clear waters for fish that are bigger and wilder than anywhere else.
+Clients will find some of the world's best fresh and saltwater fishing in locations as breathtakingly beautiful as nature has ever devised in crystal-clear waters for fish that are bigger and wilder than anywhere else.

-Since the introduction of trout from California in the latter part of last century, anglers from all over the world have realized their finest fishing dreams in New Zealand.
+Since the introduction of trout from California in the latter part of the last century, anglers from all over the world have realized their finest fishing dreams in New Zealand.
 Copious rivers and streams, dubbed "clear as gin," crisscross the North and South Islands and offer excellent stream fishing for both browns and rainbows.
-The majority of trout are still caught on the artificial dry or wet fly, followed by trolling, thread lining or baitcasting.
+The majority of trout are still caught on the artificial dry or wet fly, followed by trolling, thread lining, or baitcasting.
 Anglers can fish the very best dry-fly waters in the world with guides who are internationally recognized leaders in their field.

 In addition, literally hundreds of pristine lakes are all worth visiting.
 The average size of the trout taken is 4 to 4.5 pounds, but trophy fish ("double-digit") are caught with remarkable frequency.